Douglas Emmett (NYSE:DEI) Downgraded by Zacks Investment Research

-Zacks Investment Research downgraded shares of Douglas Emmett (NYSE:DEI) from a buy rating to a hold rating in a research note released on Wednesday, Zacks.com reports.
+Douglas Emmett (NYSE:DEI) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Wednesday, Zacks.com reports.

 According to Zacks, “Douglas Emmett, Inc. is a fully integrated, self-administered and self-managed real estate investment trust (REIT), and one of the largest owners and operators of high-quality office and multifamily properties located in the premier coastal submarkets of Los Angeles and Honolulu.
 Douglas Emmett focuses on owning and acquiring a substantial share of top-tier office properties and premier multifamily communities in neighborhoods that possess significant supply constraints, high-end executive housing and key lifestyle amenities. “

-Separately, Piper Sandler boosted their target price on shares of Douglas Emmett from $40.00 to $42.00 and gave the stock an overweight rating in a research report on Wednesday, September 1st.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to MarketBeat, Douglas Emmett presently has an average rating of Buy and an average target price of $36.50.
+Separately, Piper Sandler raised their price target on shares of Douglas Emmett from $40.00 to $42.00 and gave the company an “overweight” rating in a report on Wednesday, September 1st.
+Three analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus price target of $36.50.

-Douglas Emmett (NYSE:DEI) last posted its earnings results on Tuesday, November 2nd.
-The real estate investment trust reported $0.10 EPS for the quarter, missing analysts’ consensus estimates of $0.45 by ($0.35).
-Douglas Emmett had a return on equity of 1.60% and a net margin of 7.11%.
-During the same quarter last year, the firm earned $0.40 EPS.
-On average, equities analysts forecast that Douglas Emmett will post 1.84 EPS for the current fiscal year.
+Douglas Emmett (NYSE:DEI) last released its quarterly earnings results on Tuesday, November 2nd.
+The real estate investment trust reported $0.10 earnings per share for the quarter, missing analysts’ consensus estimates of $0.45 by ($0.35).
+Douglas Emmett had a net margin of 7.11% and a return on equity of 1.60%.
+During the same quarter in the prior year, the firm earned $0.40 earnings per share.
+As a group, sell-side analysts expect that Douglas Emmett will post 1.84 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Friday, October 15th.
-Investors of record on Thursday, September 30th were issued a $0.28 dividend.
-The ex-dividend date of this dividend was Wednesday, September 29th.
-This represents a $1.12 annualized dividend and a yield of 3.43%.
-Douglas Emmett’s dividend payout ratio is presently 320.01%.

-A number of institutional investors and hedge funds have recently bought and sold shares of DEI.
-First Trust Advisors LP raised its holdings in Douglas Emmett by 90.0% in the first quarter.
-First Trust Advisors LP now owns 57,674 shares of the real estate investment trust’s stock valued at $2,331,000 after acquiring an additional 27,327 shares in the last quarter.
-Amundi Pioneer Asset Management Inc. raised its holdings in Douglas Emmett by 32.2% in the first quarter.
-Amundi Pioneer Asset Management Inc. now owns 143,553 shares of the real estate investment trust’s stock valued at $5,802,000 after acquiring an additional 34,975 shares in the last quarter.
-Principal Financial Group Inc. raised its holdings in Douglas Emmett by 22.3% in the first quarter.
-Principal Financial Group Inc. now owns 597,398 shares of the real estate investment trust’s stock valued at $18,758,000 after acquiring an additional 109,096 shares in the last quarter.
-State of Alaska Department of Revenue raised its holdings in Douglas Emmett by 5.6% in the second quarter.
-State of Alaska Department of Revenue now owns 95,611 shares of the real estate investment trust’s stock valued at $3,213,000 after acquiring an additional 5,089 shares in the last quarter.
-Finally, New Mexico Educational Retirement Board raised its holdings in Douglas Emmett by 18.3% in the second quarter.
-New Mexico Educational Retirement Board now owns 34,200 shares of the real estate investment trust’s stock valued at $1,150,000 after acquiring an additional 5,300 shares in the last quarter.
-93.03% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Securian Asset Management Inc. raised its position in Douglas Emmett by 3.8% during the 3rd quarter.
+Securian Asset Management Inc. now owns 15,736 shares of the real estate investment trust’s stock worth $497,000 after buying an additional 577 shares during the last quarter.
+M&T Bank Corp increased its holdings in shares of Douglas Emmett by 4.2% during the 3rd quarter.
+M&T Bank Corp now owns 15,793 shares of the real estate investment trust’s stock valued at $500,000 after purchasing an additional 640 shares in the last quarter.
+Pendal Group Ltd increased its holdings in shares of Douglas Emmett by 1.9% during the 3rd quarter.
+Pendal Group Ltd now owns 38,720 shares of the real estate investment trust’s stock valued at $1,224,000 after purchasing an additional 707 shares in the last quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd increased its holdings in shares of Douglas Emmett by 5.6% during the 3rd quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 15,050 shares of the real estate investment trust’s stock valued at $475,000 after purchasing an additional 800 shares in the last quarter.
+Finally, Shell Asset Management Co. increased its holdings in shares of Douglas Emmett by 5.7% during the 2nd quarter.
+Shell Asset Management Co. now owns 15,172 shares of the real estate investment trust’s stock valued at $510,000 after purchasing an additional 820 shares in the last quarter.
+Institutional investors own 93.03% of the company’s stock.

 Douglas Emmett Company Profile